Ashley McBryde

-Ashley McBryde (born July 29, 1983) is an American country music singer–songwriter.
+Ashley Dyan McBryde (born July 29, 1983) is an American country music singer–songwriter.
 She grew up in Arkansas and she was drawn to various types of music from a young age.
 She also developed a passion for writing songs and later moved to Nashville to pursue a music career.

 Between 2006 and 2011, McBryde released a pair of self-released albums.
 Her 2016 extended play (EP) titled Jalopies & Expensive Guitars drew attention from country artist Eric Church.
 His support helped her gain a country music recording contract with Warner Music Nashville.
 In 2017, the label released her debut single "A Little Dive Bar in Dahlonega".
 The song was followed by her corresponding studio release Girl Going Nowhere (2018).
 Both the album and the single received critical acclaim and led to recognition from several music associations.
-It was followed by 2019's Never Will, which was also met with critical acclaim.
+It was followed by 2020's Never Will, which was also met with critical acclaim.
 Its lead single "One Night Standards" reached the top 20 of the American country songs chart and topped the Canadian country survey.

 McBryde has received one Grammy Award from six nominations, one Country Music Association Award, three Academy of Country Music Awards, and was nominated for a Daytime Emmy.
 She earned one of country music's crowning achievements when she was invited to become a member of the Grand Ole Opry by Garth Brooks and was subsequently inducted by Terri Clark on December 10, 2022.

 Early life

 McBryde was born in Waldron, Arkansas and raised in Saddle, Arkansas.
 Her father was a farmer, doctor, and preacher; she grew up in a strict household. "when I was growing up, [and] I don’t ever remember not seeing a gun or a Bible.
 He raised us that way--as mean as that sounds, and as sweet as that sounds, too," she told Billboard.
 According to AY Magazine, "her mother read to her every night–a chapter from the Bible and a chapter from a Laura Ingalls Wilder book."
 As a child she was drawn to the music she heard around her house, which included songs by The Carpenters and Kris Kristofferson.
 She often played around on her father's guitar, which prompted her family to buy McBryde her own guitar.
 McBryde wrote her first song at age 12 and hoped to become a singer–songwriter.
 She also traveled with her mother to bluegrass festivals which further inspired her music career.

-McBryde participated in the high school band which was a marching band before attending Arkansas State University where she studied French horn.
+McBryde participated in the high school marching band before attending Arkansas State University where she studied French horn.
 At the same time she was performing regularly in clubs located in nearby Memphis, Tennessee.
-In one class session, a college professor noticed her disinterest with her studies and encouraged McBryde to drop out to pursue music full-time.
+In one class session, a college professor noticed her disinterest and suggested she drop out to pursue music full-time.
 "So I did, that day," she recalled.